ARM-software/CMSIS-DSP/README.md

 This pack technology is supported by some IDE like [Keil MDK](https://www.keil.com/download/product/) or [Keil studio](https://www.keil.arm.com/).

 You can also use those packs using the [Open CMSIS-Pack](https://www.open-cmsis-pack.org/) technology and from command line on any platform.

-cmake can also be used to build CMSIS-DSP.

-### How to build with Open CMSIS-Pack

 You should first install the tools from https://github.com/Open-CMSIS-Pack/devtools